twostraws/Inferno/README.md

 - Radial is based on [Radial](https://gl-transitions.com/editor/Radial) by Xaychru / gre.
 - Swirl is based on [Swirl](https://gl-transitions.com/editor/Swirl) by Sergey Kosarevsky / gre.
 - Wind is based on [Wind](https://gl-transitions.com/editor/wind) by gre.
+- Genie is based on [Mac Genie Effecty](https://www.shadertoy.com/view/flyfRt) by altaha-ansari.

 ## Where to learn more